thaw-ui/thaw/demo_markdown/docs/_guide/server_sider_rendering.md

 thaw = { ..., features = ["hydrate"] }
 ```

-Remember to add thaw to your `Cargo.toml` fiile in the corresponding feature, e.g.
+Remember to add thaw to your `Cargo.toml` file in the corresponding feature, e.g.

 ```toml
 [features]